 Students are responsible for the assignments in their classes.
 Assignments include in-class activities, quizzes, tests, homework, and any other work related to classes.
-No late work will be accepted without instructor approval; it will receive a grade of o (zero).

 - If you are absent from class, you should try to contact one of the students in your class to find out what work was missed. - If you cannot find out from another student about what work you have missed, when you return to class you must talk to your instructors about the missed work and if/when you can make up the work.
 You are responsible for talking to your teacher; your teacher is not responsible for reminding you about missed work. - If you are absent from class on the due date of an assignment, you must hand in the assignment and be prepared to make up tests the day that you return to class or on a date decided with your teacher. - If you know you will be absent, talk to your teacher before you leave or email your teacher to find out about the work that you will miss while you are away. - If you have not been absent from class and you want to hand in an assignment late, you must first discuss the reason with your teacher before or on the due date.
 Do not assume that your teacher will accept late assignments.
-Also, you will lose points for late work in this situation. - If you and your teacher arrange to meet so that you can make up an assignment and you miss that meeting, you will receive a "o" for that assignment.
+Also, you may lose points for late work based on teacher discretion. - If you and your teacher arrange to meet so that you can make up an assignment and you miss that meeting, you may receive a "o" for that assignment.